DGX Spark · part 30

 (Bench detail: gpu_memory_utilization=0.85, max-model-len=8192, kv_cache_dtype=fp8, temperature=0.7, N=10 prompts × max_tokens=200, batch=1.)

-• Inference acceptance: the vanilla draft's 65→20% steep decay on this body flattens to 84→73%, a +52pp recovery at pos 3.
+- Inference acceptance (raw endpoint): vanilla 65→20% steep decay flattens to 84→73%, a +52pp recovery at pos 3.
+The mechanism observation is sound.

 Production recipe (daily-use config):